kaulquappe23/full_3d_hpe_uplifting/README.md

 ## Visualization

 We provide a visualization tool that can be applied to arbitrary videos.
-However, so far the person detector and the trained ViTPose model could not be exported to onnx in a working way.
-The models provided so far are very bad, we will fix this in the future.
-For results using the real working ViTpose results, use the downloaded ViTPose results file as described below.
-However, if you want to download the broken 2D models and experiment with them, download them [here](https://mediastore.rz.uni-augsburg.de/get/3ZlfF6d3YQ/) and put them in the folder `vitpose/models_vitpose`.
+However, the person detector and 2D human pose estimation model are trained on fit3d, hence they are not a foundation model that works ideally on arbitrary videos.
+You can download them [here](https://mediastore.rz.uni-augsburg.de/get/cPhCHUd_GK/).
+Put them in the folder `vitpose/models_vitpose` in order to run the visualization tool.

 To run the visualization, execute
 ```bash